jadecobra/python_tdd_exercises/source/calculator/calculator_10/calculator_10_3.rst

   - ``a_random_number = tests.test_calculator.a_random_number()`` uses the ``a_random_number`` :ref:`function<what is a function?>` from ``test_calculator.py`` that I made in :ref:`how to use random numbers`
   - ``a_random_number = str(a_random_number)`` changes the random number to a string_ since all the tests of the calculator have been done with strings_ so far

   I use :kbd:`ctrl+s` on the keyboard to run the test a few times because I am using random numbers.
-If the number is positive, the terminal_ is your friend and shows :ref:`AssertionError<what causes AssertionError?>`
+If the number is positive, the terminal_ is your friend, and shows :ref:`AssertionError<what causes AssertionError?>`

   .. code-block:: python